 - Improved oral health

 Common Types of Dental Implants

-Subperiosteal (on the bone): If your dentist recommends a subperiosteal implant, he’s suggesting an implant that is placed on top of the jaw.
+Subperiosteal (on the bone): If your dentist recommends a subperiosteal implant, he’s suggesting an implant placed on top of the jaw.
 This is the second most common type of implant because it is for people who may not be able to use dentures.
-In this scenario, the metal framework’s posts protrude into the gum to hold the prosthesis in place.
-These types of implants are perfect for patients who are unable to wear conventional dentures and who have minimal bone height because they are placed on the jaw.
+In this scenario, the metal framework’s posts protrude into the gum to hold the prosthesis.
+These implants are perfect for patients who cannot wear conventional dentures and have minimal bone height because they are placed on the jaw.

 Frequently Asked Questions

 Dental implants can last ten years or more!

 Are dental implants easy to take care of?

 Yes, brush and floss like you would with the rest of your teeth.